Mastering Voice Search Optimization - People Development Magazine

 Purpose: To track search queries and performance.

-How it helps: Google Search Console allows you to analyze the queries that return your content for the respective voice search, allowing you to improve and finetune your SEO strategy.
+How it helps: Google Search Console allows you to analyse the queries that return your content for the respective voice search, allowing you to improve and fine-tune your SEO strategy.

 5. Moz Pro